Renatuscape/Nyarlathopet/README.md

 ## To Do
 ### Data from JSON
-All interface text and alerts should be stored in JSON
+↪️ All interface text and alerts should be stored in JSON
 * Create loader class for UiText[Language].json
 * Create repository for text snippets and their ID
 * Implement use of the text repository across all classes that display test

-Load Horror objects
+**Load Horror objects**
-* Create loader class for Horrors.json
+* ✅ Create loader class for Horrors.json
 * Create repository for horrors that can be called to retrieve them by stat or ID
     * Ensure only copies are handed out from the repository, to prevent edits to base blueprint

-Map locations JSON
+**Map locations JSON**
-* Create .json data
+* ✅ Create .json data
-* Create loader
+* ✅ Create loader
 * Create repository

-### Gameplay Scene
+### Gameplay Scene 👈
-Sanctuary
+**Sanctuary**
-* Toggle info and buttons on/off according to whether a pet exists
+* ✅ Toggle info and buttons on/off according to whether a pet exists
-* Display pet stats if one exists
+* ✅ Display pet stats if one exists
 * Implement Book of Masks
 * Implement summoning
+    * "Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
+    * Will require separate menu, or even separate scene?
 * Implement worship
 * Implement feeding

-Sanctuary visuals
+* Implement communing

+**Sanctuary visuals**
 * Add custom graphic for the Book of Masks
 * Add background graphic
     * Customisable?